ayushdj/CDN/README.md

 - Ayush:
   - Implemented the core functionality of `httpserver`
   - created utilities (util.py) for codebase.
-  - Worked on `dnsserver` finding the closest http server to the client
+  - Worked on `dnsserver` finding the closest http server to the client using ping.
-  - worked on populate_cache.py file for populating the cache with the most popular files from the pageviews.csv file, and part of the runCDN script to run the populate_cache.py script.
+  - worked on populate_cache.py file for populating the cache with the most popular files from the pageviews.csv file, and part of the `runCDN` script to run the populate_cache.py script.
 - Shubham:
   - Implemented the `dnsserver` handling of question and responding with appropriate answer.
-  - Worked on optimizing cache on http server
+  - Worked on optimizing cache on http server.
+  - Added utilities like process monitor, rtt, and more.
-  - Handling geo location.
+  - Working on DNS name resolution using geo location.
-  - the `[deploy,run,stop]CDN` shell scripts and end-to-end testing.
+  - The `[deploy,run,stop]CDN` shell scripts, fixes and end-to-end testing.

 # Reference
 1. Python documentation for `urllib`, `os`, `csv`, `collections` and `socketserver` modules.
 2. DNS query message format.
 Firewall.cx, Retrieved March 30, 2023, from https://www.firewall.cx/networking-topics/protocols/domain-name-system-dns/160-protocols-dns-query.html
 3. DNS message format.
 GeeksforGeeks.
 Retrieved March 30, 2023, from https://www.geeksforgeeks.org/dns-message-format/
 4. Calculating distance between two geolocations in python.
 Medium.
 Retrieved April 13, 2023, from https://towardsdatascience.com/calculating-distance-between-two-geolocations-in-python-26ad3afe287b
+5. Geolocation API - documentation.
+IP.
+Retrieved April 13, 2023, from https://ip-api.com/docs
+6. Ubuntu Manpage: Scamper - parallel internet measurement utility.
+Retrieved April 13, 2023, from https://manpages.ubuntu.com/manpages/bionic/man1/scamper.1.html